Wilmer Flores Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in the league.

-- The Marlins' 4.47 team ERA ranks 18th across all MLB pitching staffs.
+- The Marlins' 4.33 team ERA ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).
+- Marlins pitchers combine to allow 18 home runs (one per game), the 10th-fewest in baseball.

-- Cabrera makes the start for the Marlins, his fourth of the season.
-He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.
+- Rogers gets the start for the Marlins, his fourth of the season.
+He is 1-2 with a 4.20 ERA and 16 strikeouts in 15 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Philadelphia Phillies, when the right-hander threw five innings, surrendering two earned runs while giving up seven hits.
+- In his most recent appearance on Friday, the left-hander went six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.

-- In three games this season, the 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings.
-Opponents are hitting .214 against him.
+- The 25-year-old has a 4.20 ERA and 9.6 strikeouts per nine innings across three games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.